 Best MCAT Prep Courses

 The MCAT is a difficult and high-stakes exam with little room for error.
-For many aspiring med school students, your MCAT score will make or break your application, which in turn makes the selection of the right prep course a pivotal decision at the start of your journey to becoming a doctor.
-Cheap out on a course, and you may be looking at delaying your admissions a year.
-Overspend, and you may waste thousands on a course with bells and whistles you didn’t need.
-To help you make the most informed decision possible, we have reviewed just about every MCAT prep course available and compiled the best ones here, each with a detailed analysis and explanation.
+And for many aspiring med school students, your MCAT score will make or break your application, which in turn makes the selection of the right prep course a pivotal decision at the start of your journey to becoming a doctor.
+To help you make the most informed decision possible, we have reviewed more than a dozen different MCAT prep courses and compiled the best ones here, each with a detailed analysis and explanation.

 To quickly navigate through this comprehensive guide of the best MCAT prep courses, simply use the helpful jump-to links above.

-In the video above, John from the Test Prep Insight team provides an overview of the top 5 best MCAT prep courses on the market.
+In the video above, John from the Test Prep Insight team provides an overview of the best MCAT prep courses on our list.
 If you would like additional detail regarding any of the courses discussed, be sure to keep reading below or check out our full reviews of each.